SinaDBMS/IsolationForest/README.md

 The example file in the script's directory shows how to use this algorithm.

+P.s.: For more information please refer to my master's thesis in the current project.

 # IsolationForest with categorical features

 ### Subset of length 1[[2]](*2)